Spain: Poll by Sigma Dos from 23.01.2023

 Respondent number unknown

-No information on the number of respondents is available for this election survey.
+No information on the number of respondents is available for this poll.

 Coalition possibilities